There are lots of places where you can train to be a journalist, so why study with News Associates?

 - Trainee satisfaction.
 Journalism is a team sport and there is something rather special about being part of #TeamNA – we love staying in touch with graduates and hearing about their successes.
 One of the biggest reasons trainees join our programmes is because they’ve been recommended to us by journalists in the industry.
 Check out our most recent testimonials.

 - JournoFest.
 Every year we host a journalism conference packed with journalists from national newspapers and broadcasters and emerging digital platforms.
-In 2017 our trainees got to hear from BBC News anchor Maxine Mawhinney and sports editor Dan Roan.
-Other speakers and panellists discussing everything from investigative and political journalism to social media included The Guardian homepage editor Claire Daly, The Spectator associate editor Toby Young and The Observer columnist Nick Cohen.
-You can read the full line-up here.
+In 2018 our trainees and alumni heard from Sky News senior correspondent Ian Woods and The Guardian Brexit correspondent Lisa O’Carroll alongside panellists including BBC News senior broadcast journalist Narinder Kalsi, Sky News political correspondent Lewis Goodall and many more.
+In 2017 BBC News anchor Maxine Mawhinney was our keynote speaker and we were in conversation with BBC sports editor Dan Roan.
+With other speakers and panellists discussing everything from investigative and political journalism to social media.
+Read the 2017 full line-up here.

 Of course we would say all that wouldn’t we, and we teach our journalists to never always trust what they are told.
 We expect people that want to study with us to do their homework and ask us difficult questions – where you study is the most important first decision in your journalism careers.

 You can always attend one of our free journalism workshops to give us a grilling – click here for details – or give us a call or email.